 Except, she starts to notice that she’s becoming a bit forgetful.
 At first it’s just a word here or there that she cannot find, and then it’s information that her husband or co-workers have just given her, but when she finds herself completely lost a mile from her home during a routine afternoon run, she starts to become a little nervous.

 For a while, she convinces herself it’s just menopausal symptoms, but when she goes in for a check-up and mentions losing all context during her run, the doctor suggests some follow-up appointments and before long, she’s diagnosed with early-onset Alzheimer’s.

 This is such devastating news that at first she can’t stand to tell anyone, not even her husband.
 How can she accept that everything she cares about in her life – her work, her family, even herself – will, within a few years, be completely gone.

 Whew, this is not an easy book – it is just so heartbreaking to watch her slide more and more into the disease.
 And of course, as the reader, you know from the beginning that it’s Alzheimer’s, and it is just unstoppable.

-I loved the audio version of this (read by the author, which I always enjoy if the author is a halfway decent reader); listening to it, rather than reading it on a page made me feel even more connected to Alice, like I was really in her head, experiencing the devastating loss of her abilities.
+I loved the audio version of the Still Alice book (read by the author, which I always enjoy if the author is a halfway decent reader); listening to it, rather than reading it on a page made me feel even more connected to Alice, like I was really in her head, experiencing the devastating loss of her abilities.
 It just felt so real.